- Life & Money

 1. The annual gift tax exclusion

 The annual gift tax exclusion is probably the most well-known federal gift tax exclusion.
 It enables each person to gift up to a certain amount of money (the annual exclusion amount) to any other person in a given year.
 What’s more, the Internal Revenue Service (IRS) adjusts the annual exclusion amount for inflation annually.
-In 2023 the annual gift tax exclusion is set to $17,000, up from $16,000 in 2022.
+The 2024 gift tax exclusion is $18,000, up from $17,000 in 2023.

 The annual gift tax exclusion is straightforward.
 You can make a financial gift to literally any other person up to the annual exclusion amount in a given year, and no further action is required.
 You won’t have to pay gift tax on the gift you made, and you won’t have to report your gift to the IRS via Form 709 (also known as the gift tax return).

 If you are married and want to give someone more than the annual exclusion amount, you can leverage an estate planning tool called “gift splitting.”
-Because each American is entitled to an annual gift tax exclusion, as a couple you can jointly give up to two times the annual exclusion amount.
-In 2023, that means as a couple you can gift up to $34,000 to any one person without federal gift tax consequences.
+Remember that each American is entitled to an annual gift tax exclusion.
+As a couple, you can jointly give up to two times the annual exclusion amount.
+In 2024, that means married couples can gift up to $36,000 to any one person without federal gift tax consequences.

 3. Tuition gift tax exclusion

 If your financial gift is for educational purposes, another gifting option is the tuition gift tax exclusion.
-Essentially, this exclusion allows you to cover the cost of someone else’s tuition without it impacting your ability to make an annual exclusion gift to that person.
-And this isn’t just for college education; educational programs ranging from nursery school and preschool all the way through post-secondary may qualify.
+It allows you to cover the cost of someone else’s tuition without it impacting your ability to make an annual exclusion gift to that person.
+This isn’t just for college education—everything from preschool to post-secondary school may qualify.

-- The educational institution must meet certain criteria.
-As a part of that, the law says that the institution must be "an educational organization that normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly carried on.”
-In other words, formal instruction must be the organization’s primary focus, which may disqualify some organizations.
+- The institution must be "an educational organization that normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly carried on.”
+In other words, formal instruction must be the organization’s primary focus.

-- Payment must be made directly to the school on behalf of the student attending.
+- Payment must be made directly to the school on behalf of the student.

 - While there is no cap on the tuition exclusion, the money you pay directly to the school is not refundable.

-- The tuition gift tax exclusion does not apply to room, board, books and other costs that do not constitute direct tuition costs.
+- You can’t use the tuition gift tax exclusion to pay for room, board, books and other costs, as they are not direct tuition costs.

-- If the student you are assisting receives financial aid, the institution may adjust the student’s financial aid award because of your gift.
+- If the student you are assisting receives financial aid, your gift may impact their aid package.

 4. Accelerated 529 gifting

-In 2023, that means you can contribute up to $85,000 if you are single (up to $170,000 if you are married) to any person.
+In 2024, that means you can contribute up to $90,000 to any person if you’re single (or up to $180,000 if you’re married).
 To take advantage of the five-year accelerated gifting provision, you’ll need to file a gift tax return with the IRS for the year the contribution was made.
-And, because you are accelerating future annual exclusion gifts, it’s important to remember that other gifts made to this individual during the five-year period may be subject to federal gift tax if those gifts do not otherwise qualify for a gift tax exclusion and your lifetime gift and estate tax exemption is exhausted.
+And because you are accelerating future annual exclusion gifts, it’s important to remember that other gifts made to this individual during the five-year period may be subject to federal gift tax if those gifts do not otherwise qualify for a gift tax exclusion and you’ve exhausted your lifetime gift and estate tax exemption.

 5. Medical gift tax exclusion

-There is also a special exclusion if you are looking to help someone pay for medical expenses.
+There is also a special exclusion if you’re looking to help someone pay for medical expenses.
 Like the tuition gift tax exclusion, the medical gift tax exclusion is unlimited and has no impact on any annual exclusion gifts for the recipient.

 While the rules around what expenses qualify for the medical gift tax exclusion are broad and even enable you to help pay for health insurance premiums and long-term care, there are a few important rules to know: